 2. Lack of strategy

 Don’t be afraid of making your own investment plan.
-Doing so will take you little time and can save you a lot of money.
+Doing so will take you a little time but can save you a lot of money.

 Also, don’t be afraid to use other planning tools such as SWOT analysis for investments or create your own investment checklist to make sure the project you are interested in meets your requirements before you proceed.